Robust Bilevel Optimization for Near-Optimal Lower-Level Solutions

 \section{Abstract}

-Bilevel optimization problems embed the optimality conditions of a sub-problem into the constraints of another optimization problem.
-We introduce the concept of near-optimality robustness for bilevel problems, protecting the upper-level solution feasibility from limited deviations at the lower level.
-General properties and necessary conditions for the existence of solutions are derived for near-optimal robust versions of generic bilevel problems.
+Bilevel optimization problems embed the optimality of a subproblem as a constraint of another optimization problem.
+We introduce the concept of near-optimality robustness for bilevel optimization, protecting the upper-level solution feasibility from limited deviations from the optimal solution at the lower level.
+General properties and necessary conditions for the existence of solutions are derived for near-optimal robust versions of general bilevel optimization problems.
 A duality-based solution method is defined when the lower level is convex, leveraging the methodology from the robust and bilevel literature.
-Numerical results assess the efficiency of the proposed algorithm and the impact of valid inequalities on the solution time. \keywords{bilevel optimization, robust optimization, game theory, bounded rationality, duality, bilinear constraints, extended formulation} \subclass{ 90C33\and 90C46\and 91A65\and 90C26\and 90C34\and }
+Numerical results assess the efficiency of exact and heuristic methods and the impact of valid inequalities on the solution time. \keywords{bilevel optimization, robust optimization, decision-dependent uncertainty, bounded rationality, duality, bilinear constraints, extended formulation} \subclass{ 90C33\and 90C46\and 91A65\and 90C26\and 90C34\and }